 Until the age of fifteen Solars he attended the Level Two-Thirty School in the City of Peru on Earth, before shipping out to the Imperial War College on Kelvestyr.
 There he took the counterpart pathway, and successfully graduated to the Counterpart Academy at the age of twenty-one.

 Throam was specifically trained to fill a counterpart role, but none were available when he completed his training.
-He therefore defaulted to an active MAGA unit and quickly rose through the ranks.
+He therefore defaulted to an active CAGA unit and quickly rose through the ranks.
 During that time he spent a year aboard the ICS Embolden, and it was while there that he cultivated his passionate relationship with Euryce Eilentes.

 When Maber Castigon was sent to prison, Throam was chosen as his replacement and became Elm Caden's counterpart.
-He was promoted to the rank of MAGA captain a few months after the incident at Fort Tochi, during which his actions saved many lives.
+He was promoted to the rank of CAGA captain a few months after the incident at Fort Tochi, during which his actions saved many lives.

 Throam's current role is simple: keep Caden alive, and allow him to complete his objectives without outside interference.